 Disclosures Company Form of Organization: L.L.C.
-Please list the name(s) of each partner (or member) who owns (or will own) 5% or more capital of the compar ousinesses owning another business (such as an umbrella LLC that is the owner of several other LLC's), the : y.
-In the case of names need to be listed, not just the registrant's name with the Secretary of State. actual partners terries note to be indeed, not just the regionality main and occurring or otale.
-Company Principals: Robert J. Schumm Sandra J. Schumm ist all subsidiaries or affiliates and details of ownership: Subsidiary: N/A Principals: Robert J. Schumm Sandra J. Schumm Has Company or any of its Directors/Officers been involved in or is the Company presently involved in any type of litigation?
+Please list the name(s) of each partner (or member) who owns (or will own) 5% or more capital of the compan businesses owning another business (such as an umbrella LLC that is the owner of several other LLC's), the anames need to be listed, not just the registrant's name with the Secretary of State. y.
+In the case of actual partners' Company Principals: Robert J. Schumm Sandra J. Schumm List all subsidiaries or affiliates and details of ownership: Subsidiary: N/A Principals: Robert J. Schumm Sandra J. Schumm Has Company or any of its Directors/Officers been involved in or is the Company presently involved in any type of litigation?
 No Has the Company, developer or any affiliated party declared bankruptcy?
 No Has the Company, developer or any affiliated party defaulted on a real estate obligation?
 No Has the Company, developer or any affiliated party been the defendant in any legal suit or action?
-Yes has the Company, developer or any affiliated party had judgments recorded against them?
-No f the answer to any of the above question is yes, please explain: City Commission 1990 - Rezoning case filed by developer J.V.J. of Cleveland, OH. for a cornfield mall.
+Yes Has the Company, developer or any affiliated party had judgments recorded against them?
+No If the answer to any of the above question is yes, please explain: City Commission 1990 - Rezoning case filed by developer J.V.J. of Cleveland, OH. for a comfield mall.
 Case of defendants in both State and Federal court.
-The City won big time! decided in favor Note: Applicant may be required to provide additional financial information for the project and comp any, plication for ED Support (1-27-16) Page 9
+The City won big time! decided in favor Note: Applicant may be required to provide additional financial information for the project and compa any.

+Application for ED Support (1-27-16)